awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-server-side-encryption-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-server-side-encryption-enabled.html)

-This AWS control checks that your Amazon S3 bucket either has Amazon S3 default encryption enabled or that the S3 bucket policy explicitly denies put\-object requests without server\-side encryption\.
+This control checks that your Amazon S3 bucket either has Amazon S3 default encryption enabled or that the S3 bucket policy explicitly denies put\-object requests without server\-side encryption\.

 When you set default encryption on a bucket, all new objects stored in the bucket are encrypted when they are stored, including clear text PAN data\.

 Server\-side encryption for all of the objects stored in a bucket can also be enforced using a bucket policy\.
 For more information about server\-side encryption, see the [https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.

-### Related PCI DSS Requirements<a name="pcidss-s3-4-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-s3-4-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 3\.4: Render Primary Account Numbers \(PAN\) unreadable anywhere it is stored \(including on portable digital media, backup media, and in logs\)\.**
 If you use an S3 bucket to store credit card Primary Account Numbers \(PAN\), then to render the PAN unreadable, the bucket default encryption should be enabled and/or the S3 bucket policy should explicitly deny put\-object requests without server\-side encryption\.